jaygould/pingy/readme.md

 # Pingy

-#### A webpage monitoring web application built with modern tech client and server side tech.
+#### A webpage monitoring web application built with modern client and server side tech.

 > This project is currently built for the purpose of learning the various tech involved, and is not a production ready solution, yet.